paulsengroup/modle/README.md

                                 by the record.
                                 Barriers mapping on chromosomes not listed in the chrom.sizes file passed through the --chrom-sizes option are ignored.
+    -g,--genomic-intervals      Path to BED3+ file with the genomic regions to be simulated.
+                                Intervals listed in this file should be a subset of the chromosomes defined in the .chrom.sizes files.
+                                Intervals referring to chromosomes not listed in the .chrom.sizes file are ignored.
     -f,--force                  Overwrite existing files (if any).
     -o,--output-prefix REQUIRED Output prefix.
                                 Can be an absolute or relative path including the file name but without the extension.